 Put nothing but human waste in the toilet.
-This means that all tissue paper, sanitary napkins and anything made out of cloth or paper must be placed in the lined wastebasket that is located beside the toilet.
+This means that all tissue paper, sanitary napkins, and anything made out of cloth or paper must be placed in the lined wastebasket that is located beside the toilet.
 Because of the small size of pipe used in Latin America, failure to do this will result in a clogged sewer line and toilets that do not function at all.
+Bathroom paper waste should be deposited in the large, red trash can outside the Koinonia building.